-With the combined effects of the pandemic and the rising cost of living, the University recognises that some students may face difficult decisions around their study/work/life balance, and it has increased the amount of financial and other support available to students who might otherwise find it difficult to cope.
+With the extended cost of living crisis, the University recognises that students may face difficult decisions around their study/work/life balance, and it has increased the amount of financial and other support for students who might otherwise find it difficult to cope.

-The University is continuing its roll-out of e-learning on the Modern Slavery Act 2015.
-Staff turnover and configuration of the module have meant that we will be carrying over into the coming cycle the checks to ensure that training has been completed by all existing staff and new joiners with purchasing responsibilities.
+An e-learning module on the Modern Slavery Act 2015 has been rolled out for staff and new joiners with purchasing responsibilities.
 Staff undertaking the training are required to complete a test with a pass mark.
-All other staff will be encouraged to complete this module, to further improve the chances that modern slavery can be identified and combated in the University's supply chains.
+The plan to publicise the training to all staff more widely will be carried over to this year, to further improve the chances that modern slavery can be identified and combated in the University's supply chains.